siddharthsrivastava0501/msc-project-hcp-code/README.md

 This code downloads structural, functional and dMRI files from 100 unrelated subjects in the Human Connectome Project (HCP).

-To use this repository, you will have to acquire S3 credentials from the AWS website and place them in `creds.py`.
+To use this repository, you will have to acquire S3 credentials to access the HCP files from the HCP data repository and place them in `creds.py`.

 You will also have to acquire the `license.txt` for FreeSurfer from fMRIprep to process the download functional data.